open-telemetry/opentelemetry-specification/specification/common/common.md

     values separately,
   - otherwise a value MUST NOT be truncated;
 - set a limit of unique attribute keys, and the limit is set:
-  - for each unique attributes key which exceeds a limit, SDK MUST discard that key/value pair.
+  - for each unique attributes key, addition of which would result in exceeding the limit, SDK MUST discard that key/value pair.

-There SHOULD be a log emitted to indicate to the user that an attribute was truncated.
+There SHOULD be a log emitted to indicate to the user that an attribute was truncated or discarded.
 To prevent excessive logging, the log MUST NOT be emitted more than once per record on which an attribute is set.
 If a record is embedded in another record (e.g. Events within a Span), then the log SHOULD NOT be emitted more than once per parent record.

-If the SDK implements the limits above, it MUST provide a way to change these limits programatically.
+If the SDK implements the limits above, it MUST provide a way to change these limits programmatically.
 Names of the configuration options SHOULD be the same as in the list below.
-Implementations MAY provide additional configuration options such as `AttributePerEventCountLimit` or `AttributePerLinkCountLimit`.

 <a name="attribute-limits-configuration"></a>
 **Configurable parameters:**